-In 2023, we developed a new program called 'St Mary's Stars'.
-It has started off very positively and ignited a new wave of kindness, respect, and positivity throughout the student body.
+St Mary's is a newly created program has ignited a new wave of kindness, respect, and positivity throughout the student body.
 This innovative initiative aims to recognise and celebrate the students who have gone above and beyond in demonstrating respect and consideration towards others in their everyday interactions.